lukeify/notes/WebExtensions.md

 One of the methods of each `StorageArea` is `get`, which accepts a `keys` argument (either a single string, or an array of strings) defining the keys to retrieve persisted data for.
 Providing `null` is defined in the spec as returning the entire storage contents.

-Unfortunately, Safari (both macOS and iOS) [do not support this functionality](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/StorageArea/get#browser_compatibility), so you must manually store all keys and provide that as an array to retrieve all contents.
+Unfortunately, Safari (both macOS and iOS) [does not support this functionality](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/StorageArea/get#browser_compatibility), so you must manually store all keys and provide that as an array to retrieve all contents.